ajfisher/deviceapi-normaliser/README.rst

 [1] Weirdly BB uses a variable interval instead of a constant which is the guidance from the spec.
 This implies the sampling is done in software rather than hardware off the accelerometer chip?

 Behavioural changes from default
 =================================

+NB: This section needs considerable refactoring based on the updated spec and the way the vendors have implemented it.
+For the moment there are no behavioural changes from the default.

-The following mods have been made to bring the devices into "line" with the spec above.
+The following mods have been made to bring the devices into "line" with the spec.

 Safari:

 * Early iOS devices have no gyro - as such any call to deviceOrientation will return the right object but with data as null.
-* I think Safari provides the wrong values:
-    * Alpha is as a val [-180, 180] (should be [0-360])
-    * Gamma [-180, 180] (should be [-90, 90])
-    * Beta [ -90, 90] (should be [-180, 180])

 Firefox:

-* accelerometer values are given as a range [-1, 1] - these look to be as a percentage of gravity.
-Thus they are multiplied by +9.81 (gravity acceleration) and they seem to normalise well with the iPhone.

 Roadmap
 =======

-* Include the rotation information
-* Get tests done for iOS devices which I don't presently have access to.
-* Try out a honeycomb device to see if Mobile Chrome supports the API
 * Write handler to detect whether eventlisteners should be bound or not based on capabilities.